richorama/muon/readme.md

 __storagekey__ : The key for your window Azure Storage Account

-__readers__ : '*' to allow public read access, otherwise a comma separated list of twitter usernames for read access
+__readers__ : * to allow public read access, otherwise a comma separated list of twitter usernames for read access

-__editors__ : '*' to allow public write access, otherwise a comma separated list of twitter usernames for write access
+__editors__ : * to allow public write access, otherwise a comma separated list of twitter usernames for write access

 __twitterkey__ : The key for an app you have registered in twitter (only required if you don't have * for editors and readers)

-__twitterkey__ : The secret for an app you have registered in twitter (only required if you don't have * for editors and readers)
+__twittersecret__ : The secret for an app you have registered in twitter (only required if you don't have * for editors and readers)